magixsno/ml4seticodechallenge/README.md

 # ML4SETI - BMS

+## Contents

 This project contains:

-classifiers - Directory where classifiers live. data - Directory where data live. img - Directory where images for the readme live. processors - Directory where signal processors live.
+* classifiers - Directory where classifiers live.
+* data - Directory where data live.
+* img - Directory where images for the readme live.
+* processors - Directory where signal processors live.

 ## Contributing conventions